Tau Boötis: Stellar components

-The primary star, Tau Boötis A is a yellow-white dwarf.
-It is 40 percent more massive than the Sun and thus is somewhat brighter and hotter.
-It has a radius 1.4 times solar, and is probably about 1.3 billion years old.
+The primary component is a yellow-white F-type main-sequence star with a stellar classification of F6V.
+It is 35 percent more massive and 42 percent larger than the Sun.
+The star is radiating three times the luminosity of the Sun from its photosphere at an effective temperature of 6,387 K. It is about 1.3 billion years old, making it younger than the Sun.
 Since it is more massive than the Sun, its lifespan is shorter—less than 6 billion years.
+This star is spinning with a projected rotational velocity of 14.3 km/s, completing a rotation every three days.

-Tau Boötis is the first star apart from the Sun to be observed changing the polarity of its magnetic field.
-It is also listed as a suspected variable star.
+The primary is the first star apart from the Sun to be observed changing the polarity of its magnetic field.
+It is listed as a suspected variable star.
 The magnetic activity cycle for this star shows a period of 122 days—much shorter than the solar cycle.